RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

  OS      	Description
 ============== ==========================================================================================
  <empty> 	Defaults to the unknown OS.
-amdhsa 	        Compute kernels executed on HSA [HSA] compatible runtimes such as AMD’s ROCm [AMD-ROCm]. amdpal 	        Graphic shaders and compute kernels executed on AMD PAL runtime. mesa3d 	        Graphic shaders and compute kernels executed on Mesa 3D runtime.
+amdhsa 	        Compute kernels executed on HSA [HSA] compatible runtimes such as AMD's ROCm [AMD-ROCm]. amdpal 	        Graphic shaders and compute kernels executed on AMD PAL runtime. mesa3d 	        Graphic shaders and compute kernels executed on Mesa 3D runtime.
 ============== ==========================================================================================